Program Details

 The Selections committee is delighted to offer a limited number of needs-based partial and full scholarship opportunities to accepted applicants.
 These scholarships, made possible through generous corporate, foundation and individual gifts, help enhance the diversity of participants in our program.
 In the past, we have awarded scholarships for specific designations, including

-Additional partial scholarships are also available, usually for up to 50% of the tuition amount.
+Additional partial scholarships are also available.
 Awards are based upon need and take into account both the resources of the selected applicant and their organization.

 Selecting the Ideal Class

-By applying, you are agreeing that you understand the goals of IGEL and that you are required to attend all five sessions of the IGEL program.
+Participants are required to attend all four sessions of the IGEL program.

-• Mid-November: Members of the next IGEL class notified by email and written letter (Read the cancellation policy)
+- Mid-November: Members of the next IGEL class notified by email (Read the Cancellation and Commitment Policy)